warpdotdev/docs/features/warp-ai/agent-mode.md

 <figure><img src="../../.gitbook/assets/banner_for_auto-detection_first_experience.png" alt="Warp displays an option to toggle natural language detection on / off"><figcaption><p>Warp displays an option to toggle natural language detection on / off</p></figcaption></figure>

+### Input Hints

+Warp input occasionally shows hints within the input editor in a light grey text that helps users learn about features.
+It's enabled by default.

+* Toggle this feature `Settings > AI > Show input hint text` or search for "Input hint text" in the [Command Palette](../command-palette.md) or Right-click on the input editor.

 ### How to exit Agent Mode

 {% tabs %}